Skip to main content

 Common Mistakes That Inflate Food Cost

-Most restaurants struggling with food cost are not buying expensive ingredients.
-They are losing money in less obvious ways:
+Most restaurants struggling with food cost lose money in less obvious ways:

 1. Not counting inventory regularly.
 Monthly or quarterly counts let thousands of dollars walk out the door before you notice.
 Weekly counts are the standard for a reason.

 2. Ignoring waste.
-Trim waste, spoilage, and over-portioning increase actual food cost above what recipes predict.
-If theoretical is 28% but actual is 34%, that 6% gap is waste, theft, or over-portioning.
+Trim waste, spoilage, and over-portioning increase actual food cost above what your recipes predict.
+Tracking waste separately helps you find the source.
+See the theoretical vs. actual section below for how to measure the gap.

 5. Confusing purchases with COGS.
 Your credit card statement shows what you bought, not what you used.
 You need inventory counts for actual COGS.